nathan-contino/nathan-contino.github.io/_posts/2021-05-22-steamboat-springs-gravel-grinding.markdown

 *we won't post the pics of us trespassing*

-The first hill on this route was a slog, but the second route was the steepest I've ever climbed on a bike.
+The first hill on this route was a slog, but the second was the steepest I've ever climbed on a bike.
 Still, the beautiful views, perfect temperatures, lack of traffic, and low-resistance "granny gear" all worked together to keep us moving all the way to the top without